What Is The USMLE

 When should you start preparing for USMLE?

-If you are an American or Canadian student, then we recommend you start studying in January of your second year.
-This way you will start refreshing your knowledge and it will be fresh in your mind before you take the test.
-You will have approximately 3 months for studying, which should be enough for you to get high scores.
+If you are an American or Canadian student, we recommend you start studying in January of your second year.
+This way, you will start refreshing your knowledge, which will be fresh in your mind before you take the test.
+You will have approximately 3 months to study, which should be enough to get high scores.

-But if you are an international student, then we recommend you to do everything after your graduation.
+But if you are an international student, we recommend you do everything after graduation.

 If you want to learn how to study effectively, check out our article.
-It will help you motivate yourself and organise your studying routines so that your studying would be as efficient as possible.
+It will help you motivate yourself and organise your studying routines to be as efficient as possible.

 About Medlink Students